List of The 39 Clues characters: Amy Cahill

 During William McIntyre's funeral, Amy was attacked and thrown into an open grave.
 She escaped, discovering journalists and paparazzi were following her.
 The government seized the command center, while she and Dan went to confront J. Rutherford Pierce.
-She, Dan, and Nellie traveled to Ireland, where she discovered Olivia Cahill's journal and the antidote for the 39 clues.
+She, Dan, and Nellie traveled to Ireland, where she discovered Olivia Cahill's journal and the antidote for the serum.
 With the help of allies, she led the Cahills to find various ingredients to the antidote.
 A fight with Jake Rosenbloom led her to journey to the Svalbard Global Seed Vault, where she almost froze to death but was saved by Cara Pierce.
 In Guatemala, Amy took a dose of the pure serum to save Dan.
 She began experiencing the negative side effects, giving Dan temporary power because she did not trust her judgment.
 In Cambodia, she was the most hesitant to trust Cara.
 At the clam bake, she flew the crop duster with the antidote, but lost consciousnesses and crashed the plane into the ocean.
 After arriving at Pierce Landing, Amy typed the passcode to shut off Pierce's nukes.
 She resigned as leader of the Cahills, giving power to Ian Kabra.
 She and Dan returned Olivia's journal, then took up traveling.

 Following Nathaniel's takeover, Amy and Dan were recruited from Mont Blanc.
 Despite Ian being the leader, Amy was frequently looked to for leadership.
 She journeyed on the second Titanic, getting trapped in Antarctica by Alec Spasky.
 She was locked in a closet on an airship along with Dan and Hamilton Holt.
 Following the events in Mission Hurricane, Ian gave Amy her leadership position back.
 She traveled with Jonah Wizard and Hamilton Holt to Shanghai, where she was captured by Alec Spasky.
 He faked killing her, then allied with her.
 He brought her to The Hive, where she discovered Nathaniel's bees.
 Following Nathaniel's defeat, Amy decided Cahill leadership would transition to a new Cahill every four years.
 She appointed Dan the current leader.

 She was willing to speak with Sinead and consider forgiving her and traveled with Dan to Havana.
 They found Sinead, escaping the city on a small motorboat and taking refuge at the abandoned Ekat stronghold in the Bermuda Triangle.
-There, Sinead made an antidote to the dancing virus, and Amy administered it to an infected Ian Kabra.
+There, Sinead brewed an antidote to the dancing virus, and Amy administered it to an infected Ian Kabra.